 Genesis 3:23-24 Therefore the LORD God sent him [Adam] forth from the garden of Eden, to till the ground from whence he was taken.
 So He drove out the man; and He placed at the east of the garden of Eden Cherubim, and a flaming sword which turned every way, to keep the way of the tree of life.

-Contained within this chapter is how the "intention principle" works.
+Contained within this chapter is how the intention principle works.
 Everything was fine between God and His creation until somebody with a different thought and approach showed up.
 Adam and Eve foolishly believed that different thought or approach, put it into action, and immediately produced a division that has not healed to this day.
 In this case, the difference produced two separations.
 The first was that it separated Adam and Eve from the presence of God and the Garden of Eden.
-Less immediately noticeable is that it separated them from their lives itself.
-That second one is sobering to consider. because it strongly suggests that a separation may be created that is not immediately seen.
+Less immediately noticeable is that it separated them from life itself.
+That second one is sobering to consider because it strongly suggests that a separation may be created that is not immediately seen.

 We know that, in that event, the serpent fully intended dividing Adam and Eve from unity with God and with life.
 On the other hand, there is no evidence that Adam and Eve intended the same.
 However, their conduct nonetheless created a division.
 There is no evidence that Adam and Eve conspired, saying, "Let us sin, so that we can escape Eden, the necessity for contact with our Creator, and having to deal with Him."
 They did not intend that.
 The serpent's proposal hit them, impacted on their minds in an acceptable manner.
 It seemed reasonable to them, and even enjoyable.
 Thus, they went along with it.